|

 r. committing any other act of violence.

-(b) Act in a manner contrary to the ECB’s Anti-Discrimination Code; or
+b. act in a manner contrary to the ECB’s Anti-Discrimination Regulations; or

-5. Any coach, match official or Club Official shall be in breach of these Regulations if they fail to conduct themselves fairly and properly on any part of the cricket ground on any match day.
-Conduct which is not fair and proper and will therefore result in a breach of these Regulations shall include, but not be limited to:
+5. Any coach, match official or Club Official will be in breach of these Regulations if they fail to conduct themselves fairly and properly at any part of the cricket ground on any match day.
+Conduct which is not fair and proper and will therefore result in a breach of these Regulations will include, but not be limited to:

-(f) acting in a manner contrary to the ECB’s Anti-Discrimination Code.
+f. acting in a manner contrary to the ECB’s Anti-Discrimination Regulations.

-(a )Any person who captained the team in each of the relevant match(es); and
+a. any person who captained the team in all of the relevant match(es); and

-7. Clubs shall also be held responsible for disorderly behaviour on any part of the cricket ground on any match day by their members and spectators, unless they can show that:
+7. Clubs will also be held responsible for disorderly behaviour at any part of the cricket ground on any match day by their members and spectators, unless they can show that:

 a. making an abusive, obscene, offensive or otherwise insulting comment or gesture (in any form) in relation to any other Participant or any other person;